andyld97/Home/README.md

 }
 ```
 - The default configuration is already working, you don't need to modify it, if you're using the same port (localhost)
 - This configuration requires a reverse proxy (see https://docs.microsoft.com/en-US/aspnet/core/host-and-deploy/linux-nginx?view=aspnetcore-6.0)
-But if you can also use ``http://0.0.0.0:5250`` otherwise!
+But you can also use ``http://0.0.0.0:5250`` otherwise!

 ## Setup
 1. Locate your ``dotnet`` installation (.NET Core 6.0.x and ASP.NET Core 6.0.x is both required!)